RUSTelli/pose-regression/README.md

 Two network architectures, EwalkNet and LandsAffectiveNet, are presented, each featuring a backbone encoder for landmarks and distinct affective features, results from experiments with these architectures are analyzed.

 # How to use
+0 - Create a directory named 'raw_video' (without apices) inside the 'data' directory.

-1 - In the raw_video subdirectory, insert the videos related to validation.
+1 - In the 'raw_video' subdirectory, insert the videos related to validation.

-2 - In the data directory, insert the Excel containing the dataset related to users' responses to the videos, refactor the name of this file as "labels.xlsx"
+2 - In the 'data' directory, insert the Excel containing the dataset related to users' responses to the videos, and refactor the name of this file as "labels.xlsx".

 3 - In the main.py file specify the following path:
    - FEATURES_CSV: the name of the dataset containing the landmarks and the affective features extracted from the videos.